rmathur101/botlaji/README.md

 This is a `python` project, `python3` was used so if you're using `python2` YMMV.

 Steps to get up and running:
-1. `pip install -r requirements.txt'
+1. `pip install -r requirements.txt`
-2. See the `.env.example` file.
+2. See the `.env.example` file in the root of the repo.
 Create a copy and call it `.env`.
 Get an API key from OpenAI.
 Put your API key in the prescribed spot in the file.
 Note, that requests to the API cost money.
 So keep an eye on the spend on your account.
 3. Run the program like this:

-`python run.py [Put your query for The Network State book here and make sure it's in quotations] [Optional: you can add the word "True" (without quotations) as a 2nd argument if you want to view full context / prompt that is sent the Open AI API]`
+`python run.py [Your query (make sure it's in quotes)] [Put in "True" (without quotes) to see the entire prompt sent to Open AI API]`

 Example: